schultzyyy271/ATVLoader/README.md

 # ATVLoader
 Sideload to your AppleTV Device Locally with a Windows PC!
+NO MAC NO XCODE

 ## Requirements